2020-21 Safeguarding Arrangements Scheme

 Safeguarding Arrangements will only be considered for offshore supply chains* that also meet the following eligibility requirements:

-- Goods transported as break bulk cargo, including those shipped on flat rack and in open top containers, AND/OR;
+- Goods transported as break bulk cargo, including those shipped on flat rack and in open top containers, with a minimum import volume of 5000 vehicles/units per supply chain during the BMSB season, AND/OR;

 - 50 x Twenty-Foot Equivalent Unit (TEU) containers, AND/OR;